What's New!

 Sachsen Teschen.
 Canova had developed some ideas based on using a pyramid as the focal point in a monument

-symbolic pyramidal shape with an actual pyramid, seen as the most ancient
+symbolic pyramidal shape with an actual one, the most ancient

 towards the top of the monument.
 To the right of the entrance Canova placed two

-statues which had given him glory, the naked angel and the sleeping lion of his 1792 monument to Clemens XIII.
+statues which had already given him glory, the naked angel and the sleeping lion of his 1792 monument to Pope Clement XIII.

-Overall these features of the monument were not terribly new.
+The individual features of the monument were not terribly new, but the overall design was.

 Pages in this section of the website in recommended order: